 Research shows building and maintaining a social support network will improve the health and well-being of children and their families.
 Having a support strengthens resiliency to stress and lowers the risk of difficult and potentially dangerous behaviors.
 To boost natural supports, parents can;

-Our Behavioral Specialists can attend Individualized Education Plan Meetings (IEP), Transitions Meetings, School Meetings, Psychological and Psychiatric Appointments.
+Our Behavioral Consultants can attend Individualized Education Plan Meetings (IEP), Transitions Meetings, School Meetings, Psychological and Psychiatric Appointments.
 Our goal is to collaborate with all team players!
 Contact your Clinician to schedule.

 A crisis is any situation in which the individual’s moods and/or behaviors are out of control.
 Crisis also occur when the individual or parent/caregiver are not able to resolve the situation with the skills and resources available.